 Turn your Parallax Basic Stamp into a multi-channel datalogging instrument

 Windmill software lets you continually log data from Parallax BASIC Stamps, and other instruments with an RS232 serial port, on a PC running Windows.
 All data is time-stamped and can be imported into Excel either during or after data collection.
-Our Windmill data acquisition software is currently reduced from £145 to £50.
 Alternatively, subscribers to the Monitor newsletter (ISSN 1472-0221) can download free logging software: ComDebug.
 This lets you log data from one instrument and save it in a text file.
 After collection is finished data can be imported into Excel.

 - Run the Windmill ConfIML program and enter your Stamp's communication settings.

 - Run the Windmill SetupIML program and choose names and units for your Stamp's data.